 The Milk Snob Review

-This is a multi-purpose nursing cover that you can also use as a car seat cover, cover for shopping cart, a blanket, or a highchair cover.
+This is a multi-purpose nursing cover that you can use as a car seat cover, shopping cart cover, a blanket, or a highchair cover.

 When you use it for breastfeeding, you can be comfortable that nothing will show unless you want it to.